 Think of it like this: you’re at a bar with your girlfriends and off in the corner there’s a hot mess having too much fun.
 The bouncer comes along and kicks the hot mess out.
 Antioxidants and Vitamin C are the bouncers in your skin kicking out free radicals.

 Clusters of cells in your skin break down over time and environmental aggressors speed up the process.
 Instead of having a cluster of 100 healthy cells, 10 become damaged from free radicals and fall off.
 Your cell cluster continues to regenerate by copying its self, but now it’s damaged so this leads to unwanted issues like hyperpigmentation, skin cancer, wrinkles, etc. If you’re using an antioxidant it will bind to the missing parts of the cluster and continue to regenerate as a normal, healthy cell.
 Which leads us to…

 Stability of your Vitamin C serum is key.
 If it’s not stable it won’t be able to penetrate past the surface of your skin where it matters.
 I’m not a fan of DIY treatments or copycat budget formulas for this reason.
 It’s likely not passing through where it needs to to make the biggest impact on your skin.

 Not all Vitamin C products are created equal, either.
 They need to fit within certain guidelines to remain stable, and even then many do not penetrate the stratum corneum.
 L-Ascorbic Acid needs to be under a pH of 3.5 with ingredients to aid in stability, commonly other antioxidants.

-Some believe because of the instability of Vitamin C there’s no benefit in using one at all because as soon as it’s exposed to air and light they degrade.
+Some hold the belief that because of the instability of Vitamin C, there’s no benefit in using it because as soon as it’s exposed to air and light they degrade.
 This couldn’t be further from the truth as stable, pH balanced formulas exist—you just won’t find them in your pantry or on Amazon for $25.